A Brief History and Background

 We operate in a meritocracy.
 We actively encourage comment and feedback through a Request For Comment (RFC) process.
 Our entire body of work can be found at www.trustthevote.org with software source on GitHub.
 Eventually, the Foundation will manage its own software repository as well.

-Starting in the fall of 2015, as part of our educational charter, the TrustTheVote Project will begin hosting an annual gathering of its Stakeholders and anyone interested in elections technology innovation.
+As part of our educational charter, we aspire to hold an annual gathering of its Stakeholders and anyone interested in election technology innovation.
+Stay tuned for more on that.